ni/measurement-plugin-packager-python/SECURITY.md

 ## Reporting Security Issues

-We encourage you to report security vulnerabilities to us privately so we can follow the principle of [Coordinated Vulnerability Disclosure (CVD)](https://vuls.cert.org/confluence/display/CVD).
+We encourage you to report security vulnerabilities to us privately, so we can follow the principle of [Coordinated Vulnerability Disclosure (CVD)](https://vuls.cert.org/confluence/display/CVD).
 This allows us time to thoroughly investigate security issues and publicly disclose them when appropriate.

 **Please do not report security vulnerabilities through public GitHub issues.**